A Little Bit

 "A Little Bit" is a song recorded by American recording artist Jessica Simpson.
 It was written by Kara DioGuardi, Steve Morales and David Siegel, and was produced by Morales along with Ric Wake.
 The song was released as the second and final single from Simpson's second studio album Irresistible (2001), on August 28, 2001, through Columbia Records.
 Musically, the song is a mid-tempo dance-pop song and the lyrics speak about the protagonist wanting changes in a relationship she is in.

 The song received mostly positive reviews from music critics; most of them appreciated the song's production.
 It failed to chart in the United States, but reached number sixty-two on Australian Singles Chart.
 An accompanying music video, directed by Hype Williams, shows Simpson dancing on a futuristic dance floor, along with her backup dancers.
 Simpson performed the song on her DreamChaser Tour (2001), the 2001 Jingle Bell Bash and a few televised shows.

-"A Little Bit" was covered by Welsh singer Rosie Ribbons for her unreleased album Misbehaving.
+"A Little Bit" was covered by Welsh singer Rosie Ribbons in 2003 for her unreleased album Misbehaving.
 Her version was released as a single through Telstar Records and peaked at number nineteen on the UK Singles Chart.
-The single was promoted through a promotional music video, which shows Ribbons performing dance routines with her dancers, and live performances on various televised appearances like CD:UK and Top of the Pops and Smile.
+The single was promoted through a promotional music video, which shows Ribbons performing dance routines with her dancers, and live performances on various televised appearances like CD:UK, Top of the Pops and Smile.